fengjixuchui/Injector-full/README.md

 releasing only as binary code at the moment due to selling the private source code

 # can you be banned using this?
-- eventually this may get detected only the exe everything else is packed and fine to go
+- eventually this may get detected as it being public i cannot give a 100% safety but as for now yes this is undetected

 # EasyAntiCheat Emulation PoC
 <img src=https://media.discordapp.net/attachments/978564562620129340/979520305808687114/unknown.png>